 git config --global user.name "Your Name" git config --global user.email"Your Email"

 If you want to see if the user name and email have been set up correctly, go to the command line or terminal and enter the following commands:

 git config --global user.name git config --global user.email

 Sign up for a GitHub Account

-If you don’t already signed up for a GitHub account, you can make one here. https://github.com/join
+If you don’t already sign up for a GitHub account, you can make one here.

 Push a project to GitHub

 Now, we are going to create a project and upload it to GitHub (GitHub.com).
 First, open an account on GitHub for that.
-Then, after opening, login the account.
+Then, after opening, log in to the account.
 Click on the + sign and click on “New Repository”.